Salvator Mundi

 Domenico Fetti Italian

-In his use of textured brushstrokes and illusionistic devices, in this painting Fetti pays a sort of homage to the great sixteenth-century painter Correggio.
-Note how Christ’s gaze is directed down at the viewer and how playfully the putti’s heads peek out from Christ’s robe or support his extended foot.
-Following a fight with a fellow painter, Fetti moved from Mantua to Venice, where he executed this painting for Count Francesco Gambara of Brescia.
+Through its use of textured brushstrokes and illusionistic devices, Fetti’s painting pays homage to the great sixteenth-century painter Correggio.
+Christ’s gaze is directed down at the viewer while putti playfully peek out from his robe; the head of one putto supports his extended foot.
+Following a fight with a fellow artist, Fetti moved from Mantua to Venice, where he executed this painting for Count Francesco Gambara of Brescia.

 Salvator Mundi, Domenico Fetti (Italian, Rome (?)
 1591/92–1623 Venice), Oil on wood